 Are employees wearing N-95 respirators?

-Postal employees are not wearing N-95 respirators unless their responsibilities are consistent with this level of barrier protection in accordance with normal procedures outside of COVID19.
+Postal employees are not wearing N-95 respirators unless their responsibilities are consistent with this level of barrier protection in accordance with normal procedures outside of COVID-19.

 What do employees do if they cannot wear masks or face coverings for health reasons?